1Receipt/OpenID/README.md

   - Buttons behaviour:
     - Cancel doesn't give permission and will stop the OpenID flow here meaning that will not go to step 4
     - Allow will continue the OpenID flow to step 4 to authenticate the user and redirect to the app
-  - If the integration doesn't following the rules above, your request of production certificate will be rejected.
+  - If the integration doesn't follow the above rules, your request for production certificate will be rejected.

-##### 4. Authenticating the user
+## 4. Authenticating the user

-- Open the URL generated in step 3 in browser
+- Open the URL generated in step 3 open in your browser
   ![Sign In Page](ui/example/SignIn.png)
 - After customer sign in with their account, this http request will redirect to the reditect_uri and contains `id_token` of this customer in query.